thibault-martinez/iota.lib.cpp/README.md

 -   This is an early beta release, expect unexpected results.
 -   There may be performance and stability issues.
 -   This library is still in early development and there may be breaking changes in the near future.
--   You may loose all your money...
+-   You may lose all your money.

 ## Documentation